Dean Smith (footballer, born 1971): Personal life

+Dean Smith's father, Ron, was an Aston Villa supporter and a steward at Villa Park.
+Towards the end of his life, Ron Smith suffered from dementia and was not aware that his son had become Aston Villa's manager.
+On the eve of the 2019 play-off final, Dean Smith visited his father and told him "The next time I see you, I'll be a Premier League manager."
+Ron Smith died on 27 May 2020.

+When Villa won the 1982 European Cup final, eleven-year-old Dean was a neighbour to Villa player Pat Heard.
+Smith was not allowed to go to the final, but Heard ensured the young boy was on the team bus as it paraded the trophy through Birmingham.
+When appointed manager, Smith picked out Heard as an inspiration.

-Smith is married, and has two children - a son, Jamie, and daughter.
+Smith is married, and has two children - a son, Jamie, and a daughter.
 Speaking in December 2019, he said that his family, coupled with his experiencing playing and managing in the lower leagues, have helped him to stay grounded and deal with the perceived pressure of managing a Premier League team.
 He is a keen chess player and was a West Midlands school chess champion as a child.
-His father, Ron, was an Aston Villa supporter, and a steward at Villa Park.
-Towards the end of his life, Ron Smith suffered from dementia and was not aware that his son had become Aston Villa manager.
-On the eve of the 2019 play-off final, Dean Smith visited his father and told him "The next time I see you, I'll be a Premier League manager."
-Ron Smith died on 27 May 2020 after contracting COVID-19.